 Over the past 4-6 years more and more schools have tried a variety of methods to control the arms-race of scholarship negotiation; one way is asking for people to withdraw from all schools to which they have been admitted and to verify that they have done so when depositing.
-Below is a link to the LSAC Statement of Good Admissions Practices -- a good reference this time of year.
-Note the strategic ambiguity on multiple deposit policies in the Commitments section:
+Here is a link to the LSAC Statement of Good Admissions Practices — a good reference this time of year.
+Note the strategic ambiguity on multiple deposit policies in the Commitments section.

-We could go on and on about the slow evolution of this but the bottom line is as follows: schools to which you have deposited can run customized reports to see if any admits have paid additional deposits at other schools (Only schools where you have deposited can see where else you are deposited -- schools where you are WL'd cannot see this information, for example).
+We could go on and on about the slow evolution of this, but the bottom line is as follows: schools to which you have deposited can run customized reports to see if any admits have paid additional deposits at other schools (only schools where you have deposited can see where else you are deposited — schools where you are WL'd cannot see this information, for example).
 The report contains names of the deposited applicant as well as the other school(s) to which they have deposited.
-Most schools likely won’t take full stock of their reports until mid-May, which is when most schools participate in the data sharing.
-(Not all schools participate in this information sharing).
+Most schools likely won’t take full stock of their reports until mid-May, which is when most schools participate in the data sharing (though note that not all schools participate in this information sharing).
 The operative question you are asking of course is: will a school rescind my offer or merit award if I am double deposited?